doublesharp/nodemailer-mock/README.md

 The mocked module behaves in a similar fashion to other transports provided by `nodemailer`.

 ```
-'use strict'

 const nodemailerMock = require('nodemailer-mock');
 const transport = nodemailerMock.createTransport();

-// send an email
-const email = //... the email you want to send
+// the email you want to send
+const email = ... // <-- your email here

+// send an email with nodestyle callback
 transport.sendMail(email, function(err, info) {
   if (err) {
     console.log('Error!', err, info);